Daruvar shooting

 On 22 July 2024, a mass shooting occurred at a nursing home in Daruvar, Croatia.
-The shooter, identified as Krešimir Pahoki, the son of a resident, opened fire on residents and staff, resulting in the deaths of six individuals, including his mother, four other residents, and a staff member.
+The shooter, who was identified as 51 year-old Krešimir Pahoki, the son of a resident, opened fire on residents and staff, resulting in the deaths of six individuals, including his mother, four other residents, and a staff member.
 Six others also sustained injuries.
 Pahoki was later arrested in a nearby cafe.
 He was later convicted and sentenced to 50 years' imprisonment.

 Background

 The 2017 Small Arms Survey estimated that there are 13.7 privately owned guns per 100 people in Croatia, making it the 25th largest country in Europe in terms of gun ownership.
 Many households keep weapons that date back from the Yugoslav Wars in the 1990s.

 Mass shootings in Croatia are rare.
 There had been only one earlier incident with such number of victims in Croatia in the 21st century: the 2019 Kajzerica shooting, during which six people were killed.

-Daruvar is a town in Bjelovar-Bilogora County.
-The nearby village of Donji Daruvar was the origin of Pahoki and one of the victims.